( 39007 Reads)|

 Glycogen is another common carbon and energy storage product.
 Humans also synthesize and utilize glycogen, which is a polymer of repeating glucose units.

-Given the opportunity, many organisms accumulate granules containing long chains of phosphate, since this is often a limiting nutrient in the environment.
+Given the opportunity, many organisms accumulate granules containing long phosphate chains since this is often a limiting nutrient in the environment.
 These polyphosphate polymers, also called volutin, form visible granules in some microbes.
 These granules are readily stained by many basic dyes such as toluidine blue and turn reddish violet in color.
-These inclusions are often referred to as metachromatic granules because they become visible by "metachromasy" (a color change).
+These inclusions are often called metachromatic granules because they become visible by "metachromasy" (a color change).
 Polyphosphate is found in all known cells (eukaryotes, bacteria and archaea) and appears to serve many important roles.

-Figure 3.10 depicts another visible structure, termed a sulfur globule, which is found in a variety of bacteria capable of oxidizing reduced sulfur compounds such as hydrogen sulfide and thiosulfate.
+Figure 3.10 depicts another visible structure, termed a sulfur globule, which is present in various bacteria capable of oxidizing reduced sulfur compounds such as hydrogen sulfide and thiosulfate.
 Oxidation of these compounds is linked either to energy metabolism or photosynthesis.
 Oxidation of sulfide initially yields elemental sulfur, which accumulates in globules inside or outside the cell.
-If the sulfide is exhausted the sulfur may be further oxidized to sulfate.
+If the bacterium exhausts the sulfide in the area, it may further oxidize the sulfur to sulfate.

 Figure 3.10.
 Sulfur globules.
 Sulfur globules found in Thiomargarita namibiensis.
 This large microbe (100 to 750 µm in size) is found in Walvis Bay off the coast of Namibia.
 (Source: copyright Max Planck Institute for Marine Microbiology, Bremen, Germany)